bparanj/crystal/computer/terms/thunderbolt.md

 6. Adoption time:
    - It takes time for new standards to be widely adopted, during which multiple standards coexist.

-That said, there has been a trend towards consolidation.
+There has been a trend towards consolidation.
 USB has become increasingly versatile and is now the most common standard for many applications.
 Thunderbolt, which uses the USB-C connector, represents a step towards unification by supporting multiple protocols.

 The industry is moving towards more universal standards, but it's a gradual process balancing innovation, compatibility, and diverse needs.